MFRSiam/Space_DataAnalysis_ML/README.md

 ![](assets/2024-10-16-03-12-16-image.png)

 In those complex systems i visualized the number of planets.
-We can see here that PH1 System is one of the most complex systems out there with 3 stars and 6 planets.
+We can see here that HD 110067 System is one of the most complex systems out there with 3 stars and 6 planets.

 ![](assets/2024-10-16-03-13-54-image.png)